Universal541/brianreymore/src/content/essays/america-at-250.md

 That is not what they meant.

-They meant character.
+They meant character, duty, stewardship and self-restraint.

-Duty.

-Stewardship.

-Self-restraint.

 The capacity to choose what is right even when what is profitable sits temptingly nearby.